 Once your project is up and running you’ll be able to see things like:

-You can then set up your review steps to clearly define who needs to look at your assets at each stage of the process.
-You might start out by consulting the rest of the social team in step one, then bring in the wider marketing team and the product team (or the client if you’re agency-side) in step two.
-The final step might involve getting sign-off from compliance and senior leadership.
+A social media manager can then set up review steps to clearly define who needs to look at assets at each stage of the process.
+You might start out by consulting the rest of the social team in step one, then bring in the wider marketing team and the product team (or the client if you’re on the social media agency side) in step two.
+The final step might involve getting sign-off from compliance and senior leadership to make sure everyone is on the same page.

 2. Upload your content calendar and assets for approval